-We do love a good TP Roll craft.. and today, we combine our TP Roll love with our love for Fairy Tales – creating a cute Little Red Riding Hood play set or story telling props.
+We do love a good Toilet Paper Roll craft.. and today, we combine our Toilet Roll love with our love for Fairy Tales – creating a cute Toilet Paper Roll Little Red Riding Hood play set or story telling props.
 This craft was “designed” especially for the Kids Crafts 101 “Blog Hop” – a special series – bringing together 14 of my fabulous fellow crafters to share with you crafts for those rainy days made from “every day” craft items.
-I have the honour of kicking off the series with our TP Roll Craft.
+I have the honour of kicking off the series with our Toilet Paper Roll Craft.
 Combine it with some scrap fabrics and you all you need is a little imagination to create any of your favourite fairy tale characters.
 We show you how we made ours and challenge you to make more of your own!
+If you love Fairy Tale Crafts and Fairy Tale Story Telling Props.. we have lots more for you to check out!

-Be sure to come back visit Meri Cherry tomorrow, for her lovely Kids Craft and revisit the 14 Kids Crafts 101 page each to find links to the next idea.
+Be sure to visit Meri Cherry next in the Blog Hop series, for her lovely Kids Craft and revisit the 14 Kids Crafts 101 page each to find links to the next idea.
 Rainy Days?
 Snow Days?
 Loooong Summer Days?
 NO PROBLEM!
 We have you crafty sos covered!

 The material list below MAY SEEM LONG… but it is all about rummaging around your craft box and looking at what you can find!
 Adapting it to YOUR materials in YOUR home.
 I have listed what WE used… but you don’t have to use the same things!!
 Make this your own!!